-Unlike other paleo pumpkin pies, this AIP compliant recipe is egg-free, nut-free, coconut-free, and allergy-friendly.
+Unlike other paleo pumpkin pies that contain eggs, this recipe is compliant with the elimination stage of the autoimmune protocol or AIP diet.
+That said, it is completely dairy-free, egg-free and nut-free.
 This healthier version is RICH in flavor and doesn’t compromise on texture!

 For the Easy, Homemade, No-bake Pumpkin Pie Filling you’ll need:

 - pumpkin puree – I recommend canned pumpkin puree for this recipe.
+You will want to ensure the only ingredient is pumpkin and that it isn’t pumpkin pie filling which is already spiced and sweetened with refined sugars.
 Make sure it’s nice and smooth before you begin to bake.
-I like to whip mine in the food processor or blender.
+I like to whip mine in the food processor or blender to ensure this.
+Alternatively, learn how to make your own homemade pumpkin purée here.

 - maple syrup – the unrefined sweetener in this filling